Skip to content

 The High Risk of Fire and Explosion with a Running Generator

 Picture this.
-You’ve got a red jerry can in hand, your generator’s humming away, and the metal’s hot enough to cook breakfast.
+You’ve got a red jerry can in hand, your petrol generator is humming away, and the metal’s hot enough to cook breakfast.

 Now you tip that petrol in.
 Even a slight splash on the hot surface, and boom — the flashpoint’s been hit.
 That’s how fast a fire can start.